 If I had a neutral section of likes and dislikes, the secondary market changes would go there as I both like and dislike them.
 The new changes went into effect in March 2017 and no longer allow lenders to buy secondary market loans without having the money in their accounts.
 This is both good and bad.

-These changes are good because it means Lendy / Saving Stream is complying with the FCA regulators who probably mandated this change in order for Lendy / Saving Stream to receive full authorisation.
+These changes are good because it means Lendy is complying with the FCA regulators who probably mandated this change in order for Lendy to receive full authorisation.

 Remember that secondary markets are never guaranteed as a way for lenders to exit loans.
 They are merely a beneficial tool that some companies offer.
 I always recommend picking loans you’re happy to hold until maturity.

-Lendy / Saving Stream currently only offers real estate loans so if the property market goes down the spout, this could put a severe strain on its business model and lenders funds.
-It would have been interesting to see how Lendy / Saving Stream would have fared during 2007-2010 property decline.
+Lendy currently only offers real estate loans so if the property market goes down the spout, this could put a severe strain on its business model and lenders funds.
+It would have been interesting to see how Lendy would have fared during 2007-2010 property decline.
 It’s important to diversify across different lending sectors so a downturn doesn’t hurt your returns too badly.

 High Interest Rates For Borrowers = Higher Risk

-Paying high interest returns to investors means Lendy / Saving Stream charges its borrowers up 1.5% per month.
+Paying high interest returns to investors means Lendy charges its borrowers up 1.5% per month.
 This increases the risk of default.

-Sometimes it’s easy to forget how risky peer to peer bridging lending really is but remember, 12% returns means high risk.
+Sometimes it’s easy to forget how risky peer to peer bridging lending really is but remember, 12% returns means higher risk.

-I’ve noticed an increasing number of loans are past their loan term date.
-I’m not overly concerned at the moment but it is something I’m keeping a watchful eye on.
+An increasing number of loans are past their repayment due date and it’s something I’m keeping a watchful eye on.
 It’s not unusual for property refinancing to take longer than anticipated so extensions are provided as needed.
-Hopefully, Lendy / Saving Stream remains transparent in its information.
+Hopefully, Lendy remains transparent with its information.

 Due Diligence And Research Time Is Needed To Identify The Good Loans